 Frontend data

-Provides structured data for Fluid templates – without manual mapping.
+Provides structured data for Fluid templates, with no manual mapping.

 The Key Advantage